mmstick/tv-renamer/README.md

 # CLI Manual

 If you need help with the usage of the CLI application, this manual page is also included in the program and is invokable with the -h and --help flags.
-The CLI interface is invoked by executing `tv-renamer cli`, followed by your arguments of choice.
+The CLI interface is invoked by executing `tv-renamer cli` or `tv-renamer`, followed by your arguments of choice.

 ![CLI Screenshot](screenshot-cli.png)